Durganshu/Parallelized-Jacobi-Method/README.md

 # Parallelized Jacobi Method

-The code implements the Jacobi method with shared and distributed memory.
+The code implements the Jacobi method on a discretized 5-point stencil with shared and distributed memory parallelism.

 Three flavors of parallelization are available:
 1. Using MPI (with blocking communication)